xenia-project/xenia/docs/building.md

 Ensure Python is in your PATH (`C:\Python27\`).

+I recommend using [Cmder](http://bliker.github.io/cmder/) for git and command line usage.

 #### Debugging

 VS behaves oddly with the debug paths.
 Open the xenia-run project properties